BREATHING, SMELLING, AND TASTING

 Tasting

-The taste of our own body from the inside is a vital part of life, yet we hardly notice it.To rediscover the various basic tastes inside your body, notice the contrasts in your mouth.
+To rediscover the various basic tastes inside your body, notice the contrasts in your mouth.
 Use the very sensitive tip of your tongue to touch and taste all the areas inside your mouth – under the tongue and above it, at the sides, and the roof and back of the mouth.
-Leave the lips dry, just taste them, if you lick them you lose the taste of the air outside.

-Then, if you drink something and swill it around your mouth, you will notice variations of the flavour all over your mouth.
+If you drink something and swill it around your mouth, you will notice variations of the flavour all over your mouth.
 A minute later you will sense it down your central body and in your stomach.
 A few drops of whisky are especially effective.

+After a rich and balanced meal, a sense of the taste of that meal is present all over the body.
 It depends on what you eat, but it seems to take about 3 hours for the effects of a meal to vanish.

 If you confuse meat, wine, pudding, and cheese, the inner tastes cancel each other out, you will feel full, but normally it's going to neutralise the after-taste effect which i believe all other animals enjoy.

-Start to think about tasting your basic body as it is, without the overpowering influence of food.
+Start to think about tasting your basic body as it is, without the overpowering influence of luxurious food.
 Fasting for 24 hours is a valid experience.

 Smelling

-It's pointless doing smelling exercises straight after a meal, i.e. when your body is full of tastes.
-The natural time to smell is before the meal, when bread is baking, a meal or coffee is cooking or being prepared... and you're preparing to taste it.Over the next few days and weeks, whenever you notice a good smell – cooking meals or coffee, at the bakers, by the supermarket fresh vedge or meat counter (depending on preference) – close your eyes and stay with the smell for a minute, let the smells fill you.
+Beaver scenting the afternoon air.Over the next few days and weeks, whenever you notice a good smell – cooking meals or coffee, at the bakers, by the supermarket fresh vedge or meat counter (depending on preference) – close your eyes and stay with the smell for a minute, let the smells fill you.

 When you start smelling exercises, it's often necessary to notice the contrast between the 'in-smell' and your own 'out-smell'.

-This is important for a very practical reason: If you concentrate exclusively on incoming scents, you will soon get dizzy.
+This is important for a very practical reason: If you concentrate exclusively on incoming scents, you will probably get dizzy.
 Noticing the contrasting smell of your own out-breath, regulates the speed of your breathing.

-For short periods, you could start to seperate the smells, by opening your mouth on the out-breath and 'tasting' your own out-breath.
+For short periods, you could start to separate the smells, by opening your mouth on the out-breath and 'tasting' your own out-breath.
 We seem to do this naturally when smelling something healthy and steamy like real coffee.

 Unless a smell is compelling or horrible, it quickly becomes subliminal.
 Normally we will experience a new smell for maybe 10 seconds before it becomes subliminal.
 By closing the eyes and maintaining a consciousness of the smell – it will remain conscious for longer.